-This procedure uses the external resistive 2 k Ω Calibration Cell.
+This procedure uses the external resistive 2 $k\Omega$ Calibration Cell as shown in Figure 5-1.

-Caution: The Reference 3000 cable calibration calls for an external resistive Calibration Cell.
+The Reference 3000 cable calibration calls for an external resistive Calibration Cell.
 Your Reference 3000 was shipped with a 2 k Ω Calibration Cell including a 2 k Ω , 0.05% accurate resistor.
 After calibration, please place this Calibration Cell in a safe place where you can find it if your unit requires recalibration.